nardoz-dev/LiVeSe/docs/1stdelivery/evaluation.md

 The goal of this document is to providing information about "evalutation" of Project.
 This evaluation is based on the follow constraints:

-- The evaluation of the performance of the network technologies.
+- Performance evaluation (network and embedded devices)
-- The evaluation of the performance of the embedded devices in terms of power consumption and energy efficiency.
+- List of the key performance indicators
 - The evaluation of the response time from an end-user point of view.
+-
+## Performance Evaluation
+### Embedded Device

-## Performance of Network
+### Performance of Network

 > Is it effective?
 Can We measure A security level of a road through Ambiental Sensors Like Level of light , Loudness , relative Position respect to nearby Bar,pubs, Disco and others Points of interests?